-In the days leading up to his 2016 Baseball Hall of Fame election, one photo consistently used online was the 1989 Upper Deck Ken Griffey Jr. rookie card.
+In the days leading up to his 2016 Baseball Hall of Fame election, one photo consistently used online by writers was the 1989 Upper Deck Ken Griffey Jr. rookie card.
 That image is burned into the minds of anyone who was involved in the sports collecting hobby at the time, whether as a kid who wanted one more than life itself, a shop owner in a suddenly booming industry or an adult who wondered if the days of bubble gum and wax wrappers were numbered (they were).

 Keeping the Kid Safe

 While it might be one of the iconic symbols of a certain generation, it’s not going to be the 1952 Topps Mickey Mantle.
 While the Mantle is famous as much for those that were thrown away, the Griffey rookie card is well-known because no one did.
 It was a treasure from the moment the first one emerged from those newfangled $1 foil packs Upper Deck unleashed on an unsuspecting little hobby nearly 27 years ago.

 If you stuck yours away hoping it’d be your ticket to a free education, well, so did thousands of other kids and parents.
 While it didn’t quite work out that way, it’s still worth something and examples that score high ratings from grading and authentication services that boomed after its release are worth more.

 Glut of Graded Griffeys

 Not all were kept in perfect condition.
 Like any youthful treasure, some were handled regularly.
 Those, though, were few.